Pittsburgh man charged with kidnapping after leading police on chase in U-Haul

-Cranberry Township Police Department took the driver of a U-Haul vehicle into custody on Saturday afternoon, Feb.
+Cranberry Township Police Department took the driver of a U-Haul truck into custody on Saturday afternoon, Feb.
 14, after a police chase began at the Butler Tobacco & Grocery store on Pillow Street in Butler and wound its way through several municipalities.

 According to Albert, her employee first noticed something was wrong when a woman jumped out of the U-Haul at a nearby traffic light and came running into the store.

-“The woman jumped out, and she ran across the snow pile and into my store to get help,” Albert said.
-“When she ran into the store, she was screaming that he had kidnapped her, beat her, stole the U-Haul, and she didn’t know how he had gotten into her building.”
+“The woman jumped out and she ran across the snow pile and into my store to get help,” Albert said.
+“When she ran into the store, she was screaming that he had kidnapped her, beat her, stole the U-Haul and she didn’t know how he had gotten into her building.”

-According to Albert, the woman told the employee that she was in the process of moving out of her apartment when the altercation began.
+According to Albert, the woman told the employee she was in the process of moving out of her apartment when the altercation began.

 “This woman was all bloodied,” Albert said.
 “You could tell her hair had been pulled, her shirt was stretched and ripped.”